Back: List of complex programs

 liver damage, this uptake is slowed down and the radiolabel

 recirculates in the bloodstream for a longer period of time.

 The hepatic extraction fraction can be calculated by analyzing the above transit function of the liver parenchyma, resulting from the deconvolution of the parenchyma curve with the bloodstream curve.
-The transit curve of the parenchyma should ideally have a 100% uptake, roughly a monoexponential course (Fig. ... left) caused by the dilution excretion of the radioindicator into the bile ducts.
-However, with a reduced extraction fraction, the transit curve has a more complex course, shown in Fig. ... on the right.
+This curve corresponds to the hypothetical course of radioactivity in the liver, when the radioindicator is applied directly into the blood supply of the liver (into the artery hepatis).
+The transit curve of the parenchyma should ideally have a 100% uptake, roughly a monoexponential course (Fig. left) caused by the dilution excretion of the radioindicator into the bile ducts.
+However, with a reduced extraction fraction, the transit curve has a more complex course, shown in Fig. on the right.
 At the beginning, there is a rapid decrease, caused by the free passage of part of the radiolabel further into the bloodstream, after which the curve continues with a slower decrease reflecting the transport of the captured radiolabel into the intrahepatic bile ducts.
 The size ratio of the two components indicates the value of the hepatic HEF extraction fraction.

 The calculation is performed by interpolating